MythicalMAxX/CodeGrills-VinamraYadav/README.md

 ## How It Works

-The script will:
+The application:
-1. Scrape Pastebin's archive page
+1. Scrapes Pastebin's archive page
-2. Process each paste to check for keywords
+2. Processes each paste to check for keywords
-3. Save matches to `keyword_matches.jsonl`
+3. Saves matches to `keyword_matches.jsonl`
-4. Log all activity to `crawler.log`
+4. Logs all activity to `crawler.log`

+## Web Application Features

+The web interface offers several advantages:
+1. **User-friendly Configuration**: Easily adjust search terms and crawler settings
+2. **Real-time Progress Monitoring**: Watch the crawler's progress with a visual indicator
+3. **Results Visualization**: View matching pastes in an organized, readable format
+4. **Download Option**: Download results as a JSONL file with one click
+5. **Responsive Design**: Works on desktop and mobile devices

 ## Output Format